Louisiana-Pacific: Company restructuring in the early 2000s

 Louisiana-Pacific Corporation has undergone many changes since 2000.
-From 2000 to 2010 the company made a total of 20 divestures.
+From 2000 to 2010 the company made a total of 20 divestitures.

 In May 2002 Louisiana-Pacific Corporation announced an asset sale and debt reduction program designed to enhance its long-term competitiveness and financial flexibility.

 Company-wide, the downsizing included the sale of a total of 935,000 acres of timberlands nationally, along with manufacturing plants making plywood, pulp, industrial panels, and lumber.

-Following the initial divestitures, the company focused on core businesses, including OSB, siding; engineered wood products, and plastic building products (vinyl siding, composite decking and mouldings).
+Following the initial divestitures, the company focused on core businesses, including OSB, siding; engineered wood products, and plastic building products (vinyl siding, composite decking and moldings).

 In December 2002, Louisiana-Pacific Corporation (LP) finalized the sale of 33,000 acres of timberland near Oakdale, Louisiana, to Barrs & Glawson Investments, LLC for approximately $30 million.
-Throughout 2003 LP continued to sell Timberland in Louisiana, Texas, Idaho along with several mills related to the company's divestures.
-The timberland portion of the company's divesture program exceeded the initial $700 million target by more than $50 million.
+Throughout 2003 LP continued to sell Timberland in Louisiana, Texas, Idaho along with several mills related to the company's divestitures.
+The timberland portion of the company's divestiture program exceeded the initial $700 million target by more than $50 million.

 In September 2003, LP announced the relocation of its headquarters from Portland, Oregon, to Nashville, Tennessee.
 Nashville was one of four cities considered for LP's headquarters.
 The other cities under consideration were Charlotte, North Carolina; Richmond, Virginia; and Portland, Oregon.
 The relocation was complete in July 2004.

 In line with the company's restructuring, in May 2004, Louisiana-Pacific announced a strategic plan to convert LP's Hayward, Wisc., commodity-oriented strand board (OSB) mill to make SmartSide siding products and replace this capacity with a new, state-of-the-art, low-cost OSB mill in Alabama.
 The conversion of the Hayward Mill was scheduled for 2005.
 The project agreement for the Alabama mill was signed in June 2005, with production start-up slated for late 2007.
 As of 2011, the mill still has not opened.
 But the company has said it still intends to reopen the 130-worker Clarke County mill, which can make more than 700 million square feet a year of OSB at full capacity.

 In 2004, the company began producing LP FlameBlock Fire-Rated OSB Sheathing, an ICC certified (ESR-1365), PS2-rated structural sheathing with a Class A Flame Spread Rating.
 According to the ICC Evaluation Service (ICC-ES), it provides extended burn-through resistance, delivering a 15-minute thermal barrier (ASTM E119).
 It is durable on the job site, easy to work with, and is Exposure-1 rated to withstand weather during normal construction delays.